MangoCodesStuf/Plantables/README.md

 A: You can fill this anonymous response Google forum :

-# Thanks for reading!
+### Thanks for reading!

 Thanks a lot for taking the time to learn about our project, Plantables.
-We hope this is useful in knowledge and helps you and the earth.
+We hope this is useful with knowledge and helps you and the Earth.

 Bye!